Knee Replacement: Two-Week Surgical Follow-Up

 In the midst of a flurry of new-president-first-day executive orders/actions that ranged from horrifying to ludicrous, I reached the two-week post-surgical milestone for my knee replacement.
 I saw the surgeon, who removed the bandages and said the mess underneath looked “beautiful,” and cleared me to remove the compression stockings and, even better, to SHOWER.
 I went home and took a nice long shower and washed my hair twice and got into clean soft clothes and felt wonderful.
 Except for all the news, which was unrelenting and terrible.

 Home physical therapy has ended, and I saw the local physical therapist for the first time.
-She told me I was going to hate her for ten minutes out of every session, and then she told me to relax and breathe, and then she MANUALLY BENT MY KNEE, so much farther than I have so far been able to bend it—WELL past the point where it feels to me as if I come to a hard stop and literally cannot bend it any further.
+She told me I was going to hate her for ten minutes out of every session, and then she told me to relax and breathe, and then she MANUALLY BENT MY KNEE, so much farther than I have so far been able to bend it—WAY past the point where it feels to me as if I come to a hard stop and literally cannot bend it any further.
 Afterward, while I was panting and wondering how loudly I had yelped, she said “Was I right?
 Do you hate me?” and I said “Not yet.”
 Her efforts have made me work harder at my physical therapy exercises at home: the more I can bend myself, the less she will have to bend me.

-One thought on “Knee Replacement: Two-Week Surgical Follow-Up
+10 thoughts on “Knee Replacement: Two-Week Surgical Follow-Up

 1. Nancy